Autonomous systems and attractor behaviors in non-metricity gravity: stability analysis and cosmic acceleration: Center Manifold Theory

-\textbf{2.
-Attractiveness:} Solutions from nearby initial conditions gravitate toward $\xi_{0}$ as time progresses, indicating that the critical point is a point of attraction for the system.

-Physically, if a system is both stable and its perturbations from its equilibrium state gradually approach zero over time, it is referred to as "asymptotically stable."
+In another way, a fixed point $\varsigma_{0}$ in the system $\varsigma' = F(\varsigma)$ is considered asymptotically stable if a system is both stable and its perturbations from its equilibrium state gradually approach zero over time, it is referred to as``asymptotically stable."
 It indicates that after being perturbed, the system not only returns to its equilibrium state but also converges towards it, with the deviations decreasing as time approaches infinity.

+The Center Manifold Theory (CMT) analysis is conducted through the following steps: \begin{enumerate} \item \textbf{Coordinate Translation:} Initially, the coordinates of the non-hyperbolic critical points are translated to the origin, resulting in a set of autonomous equations expressed in the new coordinate system.

+\item \textbf{Reformulation of the Dynamical System:} The transformed dynamical system is then expressed in the standard form, facilitating further analysis, given by.